 The extension attributes have the following semantics:

 - format: indicates if the RTP header extension for PDU Set and End-of-Burst marking uses the 1-byte (short) or the 2-byte (long) format.
+This extension attribute shall not be included more than once.

+NOTE: Regardless if this extension attribute is present or not, the use of long or short format is determined as described by section 4.1.2 of RFC 8285, i.e., based on what format other RTP header extensions use in the same RTP session, unless both endpoints announced support for handling mixed format with "a=extmap-allow-mixed" as described by section 6 of RFC 8285.

-- pdu-set-size: if present, this attribute indicates that the application server will provide the PDU Set size in bytes in the RTP header extension with every RTP packet.
-This results in an additional 3 bytes of length for the RTP header extensi
+- pdu-set-size: if present, this extension attribute indicates that the application server will provide the PDU Set size in bytes in the RTP header extension with every RTP packet.
+This results in an additional 3 bytes of length for the RTP header extension.
+This extension attribute shall not be included more than once.

+- no-pdus-in-pdu-set: if present, this extension attribute indicates that the application server will provide the number of PDUs in the PDU Set in the RTP header extension with every RTP packet.
+This results in an additional 2 bytes of length for the RTP header extension.
+This extension attribute shall not be included more than once.

 4.4.2.6 Guidelines for PDU Set Marking